gordo1/MD_workflow/README.md

   The variable *runs* will set how many times we run the production script.
-  For example, if in our `sim_production.conf` we set a simulation segment to run for 2 nanoseconds, and we set our runs to be 20, then the production script will be run 20 times, producing 2x20 ns = 40 ns worth of simulation.
+  For example, if in our `sim_production.conf` we set a simulation segment to run for 2 nanoseconds, and we set our runs to be 20, then the production script will be run 20 times, producing:

+  $$
+  2 x 20 ns = 40 ns
+  $$
+  ...worth of simulation

   If we had set up say 4 simulation directories we would expect to generate 4 times this of data, ie) 4x 2x 20 = 160ns.
 As the production simulations run, a hidden counter in the simulation directory `.countdown.txt` keeps track